Why does the Bible have so many laws about sexual behavior? Is God trying to limit our sexual expression and pleasure?

 Paul, in Colossians 3:5-8, recognizes the importance of strong rules about sex for believers, because sexual sins have the power to disrupt and destroy the church.
-Sins involving sex are not innocent dabblings in forbidden pleasures, as is so often portrayed, but powerful destroyers of relationships.
+Sins involving sex are not innocent dabblings in forbidden pleasures, as they are so often portrayed.
+They are powerful destroyers of relationships.
 They bring confusion and tear down the climate of respect, trust, and integrity so essential for solid marriages and secure children.

 “But the man who commits adultery is an utter fool, for he destroys his own soul” (Proverbs 6:32 TLB).

 Some people argue that it is alright to break God’s law against sexual sin if nobody gets hurt, but in truth, somebody always gets hurt.
 Spouses are devastated.
 Children are scarred.
-The partners themselves, even if they escape disease and unwanted pregnancy, may lose their ability to fulfill commitments, to feel sexual desire, to trust, and to be entirely open with another person.
+The partners themselves, even if they escape disease and unwanted pregnancy, may lose their ability to fulfill commitments, to feel sexual desire, to trust, or to be entirely open with one another.

 Those who have pre-marital intercourse are giving away what God intends them to give only to their marriage partner.
 They may end up emotionally scarred and incapable of having an intimate, healthy sexual relationship if or when they do get married.

-God’s rules do not forbid good, clean fun; rather, they warn us against destroying ourselves through unwise actions or by running ahead of God’s timetable.
+God’s rules do not forbid good, clean fun; rather, they protect us from destroying ourselves through unwise actions or by running ahead of God’s timetable.

 "That is why I say to run from sexual sin.
 No other sin affects the body as this one does.
 When you sin this sin it is against your own body” (1 Corinthians 6:18, TLB).

 The power of sexual sin must never be underestimated.
 Sexual immorality is a temptation that is always before us.
 In movies and on television, sex outside marriage is treated as a normal, even desirable part of life.
 Marriage is often shown as confining and joyless.
-Christians who adhere to strict morals about sexuality are sometimes looked down on for being kill-joys or puritanical.
+Christians who seek to adhere to God’s commandments concerning sexuality are sometimes looked down on for being kill-joys or puritanical.

-But God does not forbid sexual sin just to be difficult.
-He knows its power to destroy us physically and spiritually.
-It has devastated countless lives and destroyed families, churches, communities, and even nations.
-God wants to protect us from damaging ourselves and others, so He offers to help us when we are feeling lonely or sexually frustrated.
+God wants to protect us from damaging ourselves and others, so he offers to help us when we are feeling lonely or sexually frustrated.